manorrock/azure-examples/appservice/list-webapp/README.md

 1. [Create an Azure App Service Plan](../create-plan/)
 1. [Deploy a Web application on a managed Tomcat](../tomcat-helloworld/)

-## List your Web applications on Azure App Service
+## List your Web Applications

 <!-- workflow.include(../tomcat-helloworld/README.md) -->

-To list the Web applications on Azure App Service use the following command line:
+To list the Web Applications use the following command line:

 ```shell
   az webapp list --resource-group $RESOURCE_GROUP